-What are the Benefits of BIM for Residential?
+What are the Benefits of BIM for Residential Design?

 At a first glance, many feel the benefits of using a BIM model are purely for marketing – leveraging the 3D model for visual aids to help sell a home.
-Taking a deeper and a more thoughtful look at a BIM model will reveal many practical business reasons to adopt BIM for residential construction.
+Taking a deeper and a more thoughtful look at a BIM for residential design will reveal many practical business reasons to adopt BIM for residential construction.

 First the obvious and most touted – marketing materials.
 With a 3D model, you can leverage automatic visuals, whether it be a simple elevation, isometric view, animated walk through or a full VR immersive experience of the model.
 These visuals allow a home owner to understand the design details and help sell a home.
 See samples in our gallery of both VR and photorealistic images for great examples of how to use images effectively when marketing a home.